CME/CE Lecture Seminars for Medical, Dental, Nursing and Allied Healthcare Professionals

 NOTE: In addition to the above planned in-country topics, Distinguished PES Guest Speakers present current healthcare topics relating to their practice specialties in medicine, dentistry, nursing and allied health.

-Seminar Titles: “Updates in Travel Medicine” and “Updates in Women’s Health”
+Seminar Titles: “Updates in Travel Medicine” and “Top Primary Care Research Studies: A Year in Review”

 Dr. Stillwagon is a graduate of Rutgers University and earned his MD at State University of New York-Downstate Medical School.
 He completed his residency in family medicine at the Eastern Maine Medical Center in Bangor, Maine.
 He founded Panther Creek Medical Center (the first of The Village Medical Centers) in 1985, now staffed with eleven physicians, all in Primary Care (Family Medicine, Pediatrics, Internal Medicine), providing a broad range of health care services.
 Former Chair of the Texas Academy of Family Physicians’ Commission on Continuing Medical Education, and former Treasurer of the Texas Academy of Family Physicians and now a physician member of Memorial Hermann’s ACO, one of the nation’s most successful Accountable Care Organizations.
 Dr. Stillwagon has numerous presentations domestic as well as on various cruise and river ships and different European venues.